Best Baby Toothbrush

-A finger toothbrush is typically silicone and designed for an adult, featuring soft bristles to brush babies' gums and teeth.
+A finger toothbrush is made of silicone material and designed for an adult to wear, featuring soft bristles to brush babies' gums and teeth.
 We rank those with more noticeable durability higher than those that feel unequal.
 For instance, The Brushies Extra Toothbrush and the first stage Nuby 4 Stage Oral Care System offer thicker silicone, which we believe is less prone to stretching and ripping than the SmileFrida Finger Toothbrush with thinner silicone.

 An ergonomic handle, as seen on the Jordan Step 0-2 Years Toothbrush, is wider for toddlers to grip and maneuver.
-Following behind in regards to width is the Dr. Brown's Giraffe Infant to Toddler Toothbrush and Brush Baby BabySonic Infant and Toddler Toothbrush.
-These handles are not as pronounced but feel comfortable in adults and children's hands.
+Following behind in regards to width is the Dr. Brown's Giraffe Infant to Toddler Toothbrush, Brush Baby BabySonic Infant and Toddler Toothbrush, as well as the Radius Totz Brush.
+These handles are not as pronounced but feel comfortable in the hands of adults and children.

-On the flip-side, the Green Sprouts Silicone Toothbrush and Nuby 4 Stage Oral Care System have thin and slim handles, which may feel familiar in an adult's hand, but may not work as well in a child's hand that doesn't have much dexterity yet.
-Therefore, this lowered their ranking.
+On the flip-side, the Green Sprouts Silicone Toothbrush and Nuby 4 Stage Oral Care System have thin and slim handles, which may feel familiar in an adult's hand, but may not work as well in a younger tot's hand that doesn't have much dexterity yet.

 We appreciate and believe it makes the brushing/drying process more manageable if a product can stand upright.
 Products with a suction bottom, more extensive base, or stand rank higher than those that do not offer such features.